2 No-Brainer Dividend Stocks to Buy Right Now

 The Motley Fool Stock Advisor analyst team just identified what they believe are the 10 best stocks for investors to buy now… and Coca-Cola wasn’t one of them.
 The 10 stocks that made the cut could produce monster returns in the coming years.

-Reuben Gregg Brewer has positions in PepsiCo.
-The Motley Fool has no position in any of the stocks mentioned.
+Lawrence Rothman, CFA has positions in Target.
+The Motley Fool has positions in and recommends Target.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.